HomerReid/scuff-em/doc/docs/applications/GeneralReference.md

 # General reference for [[scuff-em]] command-line applications

 This page collects some general information that applies to many or all of the standalone command-line applications in the [[scuff-em]] suite.

+<a name="CommonOptions"></a>
 # Common command-line arguments

 The various standalone applications in the [[scuff-em]] suite